 Also, should a writer have questions or suggestions to make your content stronger, they can use the guidelines as a reference point for talking with their superiors in the company.
 Not every marketer is a strong writer, so there may be something that’s been missed!

-What to include in your Content Marketing guidelines
+Points to Include in Your Content Marketing Guidelines

 You should imagine that the reader of your content marketing guidelines is a fresh face who doesn’t know much about your company.
 The goal of your guidelines is to get them up to speed so they can start making content.
 So, what do they need?